 Show and Tell Director, Facilitator 2016-present

-Past workshops have included a “hoarders anonymous” session wherein participants empty out the contents of their bags and pockets, and work with a partner to re-order their personal items in order of least to most important; a writing seminar and open mic that invites participants to write and perform a heartfelt ode to their most prized possession; a collaborative sculpture and weaving project connecting participants’ objects to one another; and more.
+Participants empty out the contents of their bags and pockets.
+Then, they work with a partner to re-order their personal items in order of least to most important.
+From there, we may shift to a writing seminar and open mic that invites participants to write and perform a heartfelt ode to their most prized possession; a collaborative sculpture and weaving project connecting participants’ objects to one another; and more.

 What do the objects in our lives say about our politics?
 Our fears?
 Our mental blocks?
 What do they reveal about our relationships?
-Our oppression?
-Our role as oppressors?
-These questions are explored through a queer lens, with the hopes that these moments provide grounds to move differently in the world, and, in doing so, to re-make the world according to a queerer set of coordinates; that is, to actualize a world that insists on always becoming other than what we are told it should be.
+Our relationship to oppression?
+These questions provide grounds to move differently in the world, and, in doing so, to re-make the world according to a queerer set of coordinates.
+We actualize a world that insists on always becoming other than what we are told it should be.